zdravkov/kendo-docs/tutorials/asp.net/saleshub/home-page/kendo-saleshub-filtering-orders-server-side.md

 on the Queryable of orders.
 This extension method is one that's provided by the Kendo UI MVC extenions and does all the hardwork of filtering our
 Queryable of orders based on the DataSourceRequest that we got from DataSource.

-**ToDataSourceResult** also provides an overload that allows you to specify a selector function.
+`ToDataSourceResult` also provides an overload that allows you to specify a selector function.
 This selector function is the same as what you would pass to the standard `Select` LINQ function.
-In our case we convert each Order to a CustomerOrderViewModel before we return it to the client.
+In our case we convert each Order to a `CustomerOrderViewModel` before we return it to the client.

-The **DataSourceResult** that we get from calling `ToDataSourceResult` has the filtered list of Orders, which we can now return to the client by calling the `Json` function and passing in the response.
+The `DataSourceResult` that we get from calling `ToDataSourceResult` has the filtered list of Orders, which we can now return to the client by calling the `Json` function and passing in the response.

-## Filtering Orders by Customer
+## Filter Orders by Customer

 Since we only want to display orders for the currently selected Customer in the TreeView we had to write some custom JavaScript to handle this.
 The JavaScript we wrote simply listens to the `select` event of the Customer TreeView and updates the filters on the DataSource that the orders